 For Laura and I, it marked the end of our first ever fishing trip, and it had been spectacular.
 There’s something special about being out in the middle of a pristine Finnish lake at midnight with a sky projecting a bright symphony of reds and oranges.
 As we were in the midst of catching those 3 fish at the same time, I grinned a little at where we were and what we were doing.

-Fishing in the Finnish Lakeland was a brilliant experience, and one we would love to experience again, not only in the summer, but also in the winter when the lakes freeze over and you can go ice fishing.
+Fishing in the Finnish Lakeland was a brilliant experience, and one we’ve also experienced in winter, when the lakes freeze over and you can go ice fishing.